Enki--/pbvinge.com/src/content/books/627/cry-havoc.md

 President Herbert Hoover attempted to dispel fears of wartime dictatorship, while his successor, Franklin Delano Roosevelt, adopted central planning principles through the **New Deal** to address the Great Depression [96-98].
 Roosevelt saw the federal government as the legitimate embodiment of the nation, necessary to safeguard democracy from the "tyrannical accretion of economic power by boardroom plutocrats" [98, 99].
 Agencies like the National Recovery Administration, though part of the New Deal, were criticized for resembling "Socialism, Communism, Fascism, Nazism and National Regimentation" [100, 101].

 Despite the growing militarization in Europe, Roosevelt initially resisted full-scale mobilization, fearing it would undermine democratic liberties and New Deal reforms [99, 102, 103].
-Major Dwight D. Eisenhower, who helped refine the M-Day Plan, later warned of the "military-industrial behemoth" potentially wreaking "havoc with the nation’s liberties" if fully unleashed [104].
+Major Dwight D. Eisenhower, who helped refine the M-Day Plan, later warned of the "military-industrial behemoth" potentially wreaking "havoc with the nation's liberties" if fully unleashed [104].
 Roosevelt also acknowledged the inescapable logic that while disarmament was desirable, it was impossible unless other nations also disarmed [105].

 **Key Points (bullets):**
 - The **US War Department's Industrial Mobilization Plan (M-Day Plan, 1930)** aimed to convert the US into a "gigantic war machine" with extensive state control [89, 90].